 A program that gives co-op shoppers an opportunity to round-up to the next whole dollar when checking out and proceeds are donated directly to organizations and programs serving our community.

 Each year a call for partners is held in November for the following year.
+Click here to download an application for the 2022 year.
 If you would like to learn more about the program, please contact our marketing manager, Sara Beadle, at firstname.lastname@example.org with any questions.

 Read more about the 2020 year here.

 2021 Round for Partners Schedule

 update their audio board,

 technology to enhance their

 Chip in for the Kitchen is a new grant program that the co-op is starting to help local producers access commercial kitchens to create value-added products.

 Faith In Action connects senior citizens with caring volunteers who provide a variety of services to help the seniors live independently.
 Due to COVID-19, they have had trouble with their normal fund raising events, and are having to cut their valuable budget.
 Faith in Actions serves over 100 homes in Ashland County.
 They are always looking for more volunteers and will be tabling on Saturday March 20th from 10-2pm.

 Superior Rivers Watershed Association collects water quality data in Lake Superior’s southern watersheds.
 They are raising funds to help transform their data into user-friendly formats in order to increase stewardship that will better the future of our watersheds.
 They have since completed their report cards, which you can see here!